Table of contents

 Gibson Les Paul Supreme Limited Run (2007)

 In 2007, a limited run of 400 Les Paul Supreme guitars was released, which have a larger amount of mahogany inside the body and the fretboard with no mother-of-pearl inlays.
-As far as its sound is concerned, the guitar is similar to the classic model with the only difference of a slightly less rhythm density, but possesses strongly pronounced upper mids as well as more percussion and sharp attack.
+As far as its sound is concerned, the guitar is more similar to the mahogany version of Les Paul with the only difference of a slightly less rhythm density, but possesses strongly pronounced upper mids as well as quite percussion and sharp attack.
 The Supreme Limited Run has 9.7 lb (4.4 kg) in weight.

-Gibson Les Paul Carved Flame Limited Run (2003)
+Gibson Les Paul Carved Flame Chameleon Limited Run (2003)

-In 2003-2005, the Custom Shop division produced a limited run of an innovative Carved Flame version.
+In 2003-2005, the Custom Shop division produced a limited run of an innovative Carved Flame.
 The maple top of the guitar has curving in the shape of flame tips painted in chameleon colors.
-Its body has unique perforation including 17 rectangular holes of various area.
+Its body has unique perforation including 17 rectangular cutaways of various area.
 Its neck has a long tenon.
 The Carved Flame has 8.4 lb (3.8 kg) in weight.

 As far as its sound is concerned, the Carved Flame is one of the best custom Les Paul versions.
 Thanks to its chambers, the guitar sounds brightly and loudly when played unplugged.
-When played in overdrive, the instrument has fat and rich overtones, deep lows, very fast and articulated attack along with high clarity of chords and single notes.
-When playing compositions, it makes an impression that the guitar has pickups with ceramic magnets and a fretboard that is most probably made out of Indian or Brazilian rosewood.
+When played in overdrive, the instrument has deep lows, fat and rich overtones, very fast and articulated attack along with high clarity of chords and single notes.
+When playing compositions, it makes an impression that the guitar has pickups with ceramic magnets and a fretboard that is most probably made out of granadillo.

 Considering its characteristics altogether, the Carved Flame surpasses most of the current Custom Shop versions.
-Unfortunately, Gibson has not used similar perforation in other custom guitars (except for some of Class 5), which makes this instrument very valuable not only to musicians but to collectors as well.
+Unfortunately, Gibson has not used similar perforation in other custom guitars, which makes this instrument very valuable not only to musicians but to collectors as well.

-Gibson Les Paul Custom Black Widow Limited Run (2009)
+Gibson Les Paul Black Widow 1957 Chambered Reissue Limited Run (2009)

 The Black Widow instruments were released in 2009 in a limited run of 25 guitars and have their own serial numbers with abbreviation of the model line and a logo in the form of a spider.
 In November 2015, when legendary Slash had been to Moscow, he became the owner of one of the 25 exclusive guitars with the serial number BW 009.

-As a result of using authentic '57 Reissue wood along with internal chambers, the Black Widow version turned out to be one of the lightest guitars in the entire Les Paul line.
-When playing riffs, the instrument has very low and strong overdrive comparable to that of the 25/50 Anniversary.
+As a result of using lightweight wood along with internal chambers, the Black Widow 1957 Chambered Reissue turned out to be one of the lightest guitars in the entire Les Paul line.
+When playing riffs, the instrument has very low and strong overdrive comparable to that of the other reissues.
 At the same time, when played solo the guitar sounds dry as if it has no internal chambers at all and the amplifier has reverberation totally turned off.
-All in all, the Black Widow can be said to be the complete opposite to the Supreme version.
+All in all, the Black Widow can be said to be the complete opposite to the Supreme.

 Gibson Les Paul Standard Korina Limited Run (2001)